Looking for an alternative plan to escape Valentine’s Day? Here are seven cities around the world where you can avoid Valentine’s Day altogether.

 1. Rio de Janeiro, Brazil

 In Brazil, Valentine’s Day is celebrated on June 12 because, in this South American country, the celebration is linked to Saint Anthony instead of Saint Valentine.
 On top of avoiding the day of love, going to Rio de Janeiro in February will allow you to benefit from other things as well; you will escape winter for a few days and best of all is that you will have one of the best travel experiences in the world—Brazilian Carnival.
 Parades, floats, dances, costumes, and samba mix together into a unique show that you should see at least once in a lifetime.
+Due to the pandemic, many Brazilian cities have been forced to cancel or postpone their celebrations this year.

 2. Helsinki, Finland